Vivian La

 Climate Solutions ReporterVivian La covers how climate change is impacting northern Michigan communities for IPR through a partnership with Grist.

 She previously worked at WBUR in Boston as their environmental reporting fellow, producing radio stories about everything from coastal real estate along rising oceans to non-native creatures called sea squirts.
-Vivian's work has also appeared in Science Magazine, the Chicago Tribune and Illinois Public Media.
+Vivian has also worked for Science Magazine, the Chicago Tribune and Illinois Public Media.
 Originally from the Chicago suburbs, she graduated from the University of Illinois at Urbana-Champaign with a bachelor's degree in journalism and a minor in biology.

 When she's not thinking about climate and environment stories, Vivian enjoys reading and spending time outdoors.
 Preferably at the same time.